 Rene Rodriguez is a life-long entrepreneur and the President, CEO and Founder of Speaking Roses.
-Here he takes a moment to share his thoughts on what marketing approaches and strategies have worked best for him through the years, as well as his most inspiring thoughts when it comes to business:
+Here he takes a moment to share his thoughts on what marketing approaches and strategies have worked best for him through the years, as well as his most inspiring thoughts when it comes to business and entrepreneurial opportunities:

 What marketing strategies have you found to be most successful in growing your business?

 A good friend of mine, who was a very successful entrepreneur, once told me that the secret of success was in having information.
 Through the years, I’ve interpreted that to mean that it’s important to understand the basics, as well as what is going on in the world today that’s new, whatever that may be ― technology, strategies, new trends or whatever will help your business.

 Keeping up with what’s going on in the world today then translates, for me, into speed.
 For instance, anyone can spend money marketing their products or services.
 But to do it right, that’s a different thing.
 To do it with the right people is a different thing, to do it with people that have already proven to be successful is a different thing, and then to do the same thing in a different way is yet a different thing ― doing all of this successfully is what I call speed.
 If you have speed, you are seeking and receiving information about what is out there and new ways of doing things all the time so you can build your marketing plan accordingly.